brincolab/High-Order-interactions/README.md

 | Matlab   | R2017b                      |

 ### Scripts
 *  `[sinfo,oinfo,red,syn]=high_order(data,n)` Main function.
-Estimate the O-Information, S-Information, Redundancy, and Synergy among n-plets from 'data' with dimensionality (T, N), where N is the number of brain regions or modules, and T is the number of samples. @author: Marilyn Gatica, marilyn.gatica@postgrado.uv.cl
+Estimate the O-Information, S-Information, Redundancy, and Synergy among n-plets from 'data' with dimensionality (T, N), where N is the number of brain regions or modules, and T is the number of samples. @author: Marilyn Gatica, marilyn.gatica@nulondon.ac.uk

 *n must be greater or equal than three.
 We test from 3-plets up 20-plets, and we recommend truncating all the data to the same number of samples T.*